 People have been trying to eradicate dust mites and allergens from the breathing space for years using all sorts of methods.
-There have been air cleaners that produce ozone (a not so good idea) in an effort to oxidize the dust mites, air cleaners that claimed to eradicate dust mites by the use of ions (an idea that might boost the effectiveness of a HEPA filter but useless on its own), and ultraviolet lamps that claim to eradicate dust mites all through the house by simply installing it in the AC unit.
+There have been air cleaners that produce ozone (a not-so-good idea) in an effort to oxidize the dust mites, air cleaners that claimed to eradicate dust mites by the use of ions (an idea that might boost the effectiveness of a HEPA filter but useless on its own), and ultraviolet lamps that claim to eradicate dust mites all through the house by simply installing it in the AC unit.

 Maybe you can tell by my skeptical tone that I don’t believe there is scientific proof to back up these claims to eradicate dust mites.
 Maybe you can’t tell….so I will make it clear.

-HEPA is an acronym for High Efficiency Particulate Air and it is a measurement.
-Just like an hour is a measurement of time (all hours have 60 minutes, some just seem longer or shorter) HEPA is a measurement for filtering ability.
+HEPA is an acronym for High-Efficiency Particulate Air and it is a measurement.
+Just like an hour is a measurement of time (all hours have 60 minutes, some just seem longer or shorter) HEPA is a measurement of filtering ability.
 It means that 99.97% of all particles as small as 0.3 microns are arrested by the filter.

 We carry many reliable and reputable brands of HEPA air cleaners to eradicate dust mites, allergens, odors, and chemicals.

 I am fond of HealthMate machines because they just last and last and last.
 Made in the USA, they are dependable and hard workers.
 They are not energy hogs and when on the medium and low settings are not loud at all.
-I especially like that their 5 year filters last so long that I have to write the filter date on the bottom of the machine or I would forget about filter changes.
+I especially like that their 5-year filters last so long that I have to write the filter date on the bottom of the machine or I would forget about filter changes.
 I can’t honestly tell you how old the machine sitting in my office is.
 I can’t say that about many other small appliances..but I digress.

 As we have stressed over and over, the most important room in the house is the bedroom.
 You want to place your HEPA air cleaner as close to the bed as possible.
-The air closest to the machine is the cleanest and if you are going to eradicate dust mite particles from your breathing space while you sleep, then you want it close by..
+The air closest to the machine is the cleanest and if you are going to eradicate dust mite particles from your breathing space while you sleep, then you want it close by.

 The Allergy Store